lttng/lttng-ci/README.md

 This repository holds the configuration of the LTTng Jenkins jobs.
 It is meant to be used with Jenkins Job Builder from the OpenStack Foundation.

-A patched version of JJB is currently required with this repository, it can be installed directly from github :
+It can be installed with:

-    $ virtualenv -p python2 .venv
+    $ virtualenv -p python3 .venv
     $ . .venv/bin/activate
-    $ pip install git+git://github.com/lttng/jenkins-job-builder
+    $ pip install jenkins-job-builder

 ## Example Usage